 It has a QD-OLED panel with an infinite contrast ratio, a higher peak brightness, a wider color gamut and no backlight bleeding or similar artifacts.
 On top of that, it supports G-SYNC up to 175Hz and has instantaneous pixel response time, resulting in much better HDR image quality and gaming performance.

-The Dell Alienware AW3821DW offers an immersive and responsive gaming experience at a reasonable (discounted) price.
-We only wish it had a dedicated sRGB mode as some users might find the over-saturated colors unacceptable.
+The Dell Alienware AW3821DW offers an immersive and responsive gaming experience at a reasonable price.

 Thanks to its low input lag, quick response time, high refresh rate and G-SYNC, you can enjoy smooth gameplay without any visual artifacts, while the vibrant colors, big screen with high resolution and strong peak brightness with local dimming take the picture quality to the next level.

 While it can’t be factory-overclocked like the other G-SYNC models, we find that 144Hz is plenty at 3840×1600, and the difference between 144Hz and ~170Hz would be hardly noticeable anyway.